 - Start with a compelling title and opening to capture viewer interest immediately, increasing the likelihood they will watch the entire video.

 Identifying the key elements of the story is crucial for creating an engaging script.
-This involves outlining the narrative arc and ensuring that each segment of the video contributes to the overall message.
+When planning a story video, outline the narrative arc by structuring the content to follow a Problem > Intervention > Transformation framework, as this approach is highly effective for engaging viewers and communicating your mission.
+Ensure that each segment of the video contributes to the overall message.

 Professional production ensures that the video is visually appealing and effectively conveys the intended message, enhancing the overall impact.